About the Scholarship

 The campus committee meeting serves two purposes:

-2. The campus committee will complete an Evaluation Form of the project’s feasibility and ambassadorial potential of the applicant.
+- The campus committee will complete an Evaluation Form of the project’s feasibility and ambassadorial potential of the applicant.
 The evaluation is sent to the Fulbright National Screening Committee with the application.
+Think of it as an additional letter of recommendation and another reason to present your best self and application materials during the campus meeting time.

 Application Timelines